Cardiff City F.C.: Supporters

-Rivalry
+Rivalries

 Known as the South Wales derby, Cardiff City's most significant rivalry is with nearby neighbours Swansea City, and over 100 games have been played in all competitions between the sides.
 Swansea's first competitive match following their founding in 1912 was against Cardiff in the Southern Football League.
 The rivalry had been relatively friendly until the 1970s and 1980s.
 Economic issues, such as the UK miners' strike, rivalry between the two cities and an increase in football hooliganism led to numerous violent clashes between fans at the matches.
 One game in 1993 was dubbed "The Battle of Ninian Park" for its particularly severe violence and resulted in away fans being banned from attending any matches between the sides for four years.
 Cardiff player Jason Perry described the period as "the dark, dark days of the derby".
 When the ban was dropped, "bubble trips" were introduced for away fans who could only attend matches via police-escorted convoys to and from the stadium.

 Further political divide between the two cities was caused by the Welsh devolution referendum in 1997 when Cardiff was chosen as the site for the newly created Senedd, despite the majority of the city voting against devolution.
 Swansea, which largely voted in favour of devolution, received funding for a national swimming pool instead.
 Alan Curtis, who played for both sides, commented, "I think Cardiff has always been perceived [...] to receive whatever funding is going around.
 It seems to me that everything gets channelled in that direction".

 Further afield, the club has a rivalry with Bristol City, known as the Severnside derby, and to a lesser extent, Bristol Rovers.
 There is also a lesser rivalry with Welsh neighbours Newport County due to the proximity of the two Welsh cities; they have rarely played against each other since the 1980s due to Cardiff being in higher leagues.
 In total, they have only ever played 20 Football League games against each other.
 A survey by Football Fans Census in 2003 saw Swansea, Bristol City, and Newport listed as Cardiff's main three rivalries, with Stoke City matching Newport in third.

 In the 1980s, a hooligan group known as the Soul Crew emerged from within the club's fanbase.
 The group became notorious for their violent clashes with rival supporters and brawls between sets of supporters at football matches and other events.